kaustubhg1/3-DOF-Robotic-Arm-Project/README.md

 # 3-DOF-Robotic-Arm-Project

-# Inspiratio for this project
+# Inspiration for this project

 I was really interested in the math behind inverse kinematics and wanted to begin by first working on 3 DOF Inverse Kinematics and then possibly increase up to 5 DOF.
 I also wanted to apply the theoretical knowledge on electronics and circuits that i learnt in college into a project.